Customized TMJ Treatment Can Alleviate Widespread Pain and Discomfort

 What Causes TMJ Disorders?

 TMJ disorders, also known as TMD, are relatively common conditions that cause damage or inflammation in your jaw joints.
 In some cases, the soft discs inside your joints can slip forward, resulting in pain and noise every time you open or close your jaw.
 In other instances, the muscles and ligaments around your joints may simply become inflamed.
 Often, TMJ disorders are the result of bruxism, or chronic clenching and grinding of your teeth.
 These unconscious, habitual actions can put significant strain on your jaw.
 In some cases, patients can develop bruxism because of the pain and discomfort of TMJ disorders.
 TMD may also develop because of uneven or missing teeth, which will affect the force and alignment of your bite.
-Dr. Balloch and his team can provide in-depth evaluation to determine the cause of you symptoms and provide effective treatment.
+Our team can provide in-depth evaluation to determine the cause of you symptoms and provide effective treatment.

 Treatment Options for TMJ Disorders